convertigo/c8oprj-lib-stripe-ui-ngx/README.md

 # lib_Stripe_ui_ngx
-This is the __Stripe Payment Platform__ Connector for Convertigo.
+Uses the __Stripe Payment Platform__ Connector for Convertigo.
 This enables Convertigo Mobile or Desktop apps to interact with the Stripe platform for building __eCommerce__ or __mCommerce__ applications to accept payments.

 ![Capture](./docImage/Capture.PNG)